seznam/ima/docs/tutorial/final-polish.md

 position: relative;
 ```

-Then add the following snippet into the `.post-author` rule (code snippet
+After that add the following snippet into the `.post-author` rule (code snippet
-obtained from http://tobiasahlin.com/spinkit/ and subsequently modified):
+obtained from [https://tobiasahlin.com/spinkit/](https://tobiasahlin.com/spinkit/) and subsequently modified):

 ```less
 .spinner {